jakobbossek/ecr2/README.md

 ### Black-box approach

-Since the optimization of a continuous numeric function is a standard task in EC, **ecr2** ships with a black-box function `ecr(...)` which basically is a customizable wrapper around the loop above.
+Since the optimization of a continuous numeric function is a standard task in EC, **ecr** ships with a black-box function `ecr(...)` which basically is a customizable wrapper around the loop above.
 A lot of tasks can be accomplished by utlizing this single entry point.
 However, often EA design requires small tweaks, changes and adaptations which are simply impossible to realize with a black box regardless of their flexebility.

 The optimization of our 1D Ackley-function via `ecr(...)` (without animation) might look like this:
 ```splus